New locations to charge your electric car are popping up all the time

 Electric Forecourts are designed from scratch for electric vehicles – no diesel or petrol cars in sight.
 They are also large, with plenty of charging bays.

-In addition to the fastest charging points technically possible – in the not too distant future, charging an electric car will take no more than 10 minutes – Electric Forecourts will also be friendly, welcoming places to visit and will include:
+In addition to the fastest charging points technically possible – in the not too distant future, charging an electric car will take no more than 10 minutes – Electric Forecourts are also friendly, welcoming places to visit and include:

 - Coffee shops in an airport-style lounge